tomasvenda/Intro_to_BA/README.md

-# Business Analytics Project - Final Submission
+# Business Analytics Project - Final Submission - Group 4

-This repository contains the pipeline for predicting bike sharing demand in NYC using clustering and an ensemble of machine learning models.
+This repository contains the pipeline for predicting City Bike Departures and Arrivals in NYC using clustering and an ensemble of machine learning models.

 ## File Descriptions